-Implementation of the new rates and the fixed charge structure in fiscal year 2016 was the start of a multi-year budgetary initiative to ensure the long-term financial stability of the Authority.
+Rate Structure - As a result of a comprehensive water and sewer rate study in fiscal year 2015, the Board of Directors adopted a new rate structure in fiscal year 2016 that included a fixed charge for water and sewer service and proposed incremental service rate increases in subsequent fiscal years to ensure the long-term financial stability of the Authority.
 The goals of this initiative are to reduce revenue variability and adequately provide for both current water and wastewater operating needs and future capital infrastructure repairs, upgrades and expansion required by asset age and regulations.
+Fixed charges and service rates increased in fiscal year 2017 in accordance with the plan.